magic-sph/magic/doc/sphinx/numerics.rst

 Numerical technique
 ###################

 **MagIC** is a pseudo-spectral MHD code.
 This numerical technique was originally developed by P. Gilman and G. Glatzmaier for the spherical geometry.
-In this approach the unknowns are expanded into complete sets of functions in radial and angular directions: **Chebyshev polynomials in the radial direction** and **spherical harmonic functions in the azimuthal and latitudinal directions**.
+In this approach the unknowns are expanded into complete sets of functions in radial and angular directions: **Chebyshev polynomials or Finite differences in the radial direction** and **spherical harmonic functions in the azimuthal and latitudinal directions**.
 This allows to express all partial derivatives analytically.
 Employing orthogonality relations of spherical harmonic functions and using collocation in radius then lead to algebraic equations that are integrated in time with a **mixed implicit/explicit time stepping scheme**.
 The nonlinear terms and the Coriolis force are evaluated in the physical (or grid) space rather than in spectral space.
 Although this approach requires costly numerical transformations between the two representations (from spatial to spectral using Legendre and Fourier transforms), the resulting decoupling of all spherical harmonic modes leads to a net gain in computational speed.
 Before explaining these methods in more detail, we introduce the poloidal/toroidal decomposition.

 Poloidal/toroidal decomposition